Qix-/tortellini/README.md

 Here are the guarantees/features:

+- Case-insensitive keys and section headers.
+Reading from a key/section with different cases will work fine, and writing to an existing section/key will preserve the casing.
 - Untouched output (from using `stream << ini`) is guaranteed to be parsable (by using `stream >> ini`).
 - Barring I/O issues or exceptions coming from the standard library, Tortellini will not throw or abort (see below section about "invalid data").
 - _Pasta in, pasta out._ Source strings (from a parse) are preserved to the output.
 If you use `yes` instead of `true`, Tortellini will preserve that (unless the application overwrites the value).